Contribution of hadronic light-by-light scattering to the hyperfine structure of muonium

 We begin the discussion of the contributions of axial vector mesons from the vertical exchange amplitudes in Fig.~\ref{pic1}(c).
 The diagram has a vertex of the transition of two virtual photons to an axial vector meson, for which the following parametrization is used \cite{cahn,apm1}:

-where $k_1=k$, $k_2=t-k$ are four-momenta of virtual photons, $t=p_1-q_1=(0,{\bf t})$ is the four-momentum of the meson, $p_1$, $p_2$ are four-momenta of electron and muon in initial state, $q_1$, $q_2$ are four-momenta of electron and muon in final state, $M_A$ is the mass of axial vector meson.
+where $A(t^2,k_1^2,k_2^2)$ is a scalar function of the four-momentum transfer squared of the virtual photons $k_1^2$, $k_2^2$ describing the vertex in Fig.~\ref{pic1}. $k_1=k$, $k_2=t-k$ are four-momenta of virtual photons, $t=p_1-q_1=(0,{\bf t})$ is the four-momentum of the meson, $p_1$, $p_2$ are four-momenta of electron and muon in initial state, $q_1$, $q_2$ are four-momenta of electron and muon in final state, $M_A$ is the mass of axial vector meson.
 Note that the axial vector decay into two real photons is forbidden by Landau-Yang theorem but the process with one virtual photon can already take place.
 To pick out the electron-muon states with a certain spin, we use projection operators constructed from the wave functions of the particles in their rest frame:

 As a result, the general expression for the interaction amplitude in Fig.\ref{pic1}(c) can be transformed to the following trace:

 where $m_1$, $m_2$ are the masses of electron and muon correspondingly, $k_1=k$, $k_2=t-k$ are four-momenta of virtual photons in one loop, $r_1=k$, $r_2=t-r$ are four-momenta of virtual photons in other loop. $D^{\beta\omega}(t)$ is the propagator of axial-vector meson.
 After taking the trace in leading order in $\alpha$ and a number of simplifications, the amplitude numerator for hyperfine splitting can be represented as: